verbit-ai/verbit-streaming-python-sdk/README.md

 This client SDK contains two implementations, which have the same interface, but differ in their error handling behavior:
 1. `WebSocketStreamingClientSingleConnection` - the base implementation; does not attempt to reconnect in case the connection was dropped prematurely.
 It can be useful, for example, if you would like to implement your own connection error handling logic.
 2. `WebSocketStreamingClient` - the default implementation; will attempt to reconnect in case the connection was closed prematurely, as many times as needed, until the final response is received (or some non-retryable error occurrs).

+### Idle streams
+In case the media stream comes from an external source (e.g. RTMP), there may be times when no messages are sent over the WebSocket.
+For example:
+* The external media source hasn't started yet
+* The media stream is silent and only "captions" responses were requested (see section on [silent audio segments](https://github.com/verbit-ai/verbit-streaming-python-sdk/blob/main/README.md#responses-on-silent-audio-segments)).

+In case no message is sent over the WebSocket for more than 10 minutes, the connection will be dropped, and will need to be re-established.
+To prevent these undesired disconnections, it is advised to send a "ping" message at least once every 10 minutes.
+This client SDK sends a "ping" message every 1 minute, as long as the Websocket is connected.

+If you choose to implement your own client, make sure to handle the "pong" messages you will get from the service, in response to your "ping" messages.

 ### Testing
 This client SDK comes with a set of unit-tests that can be used to ensure the correct functionality of the streaming client.